Where to Go, What to Do for a Fourth-Filled Weekend

 Aside from the events, there will be more firefighters on duty than usual this weekend because of the holiday and weather forecast.

-The Santa Barbara County Fire Department is staffing up, with three additional engines, one extra battalion chief, one extra helicopter and one water tender, said Capt.
-David Sadecki, a department spokesman.
+The Santa Barbara County Fire Department is upstaffing with three additional engines, one extra battalion chief, one extra helicopter and one water tender, Capt.
+David Sadecki said.

 All fireworks, including sparklers, are illegal in Santa Barbara County and can start fires or cause injuries, Sadecki said.
-The department recommends that people instead visit public, professional displays available throughout the county.
+The department recommends that people instead visit public, professional displays available all over the county.

-Meanwhile, a steady stream of visitors to the gates of the late Michael Jackson’s Neverland Ranch in Los Olivos is likely to add to the heavy holiday traffic on area roadways.
-Jackson died July 17 and there had been speculation about a public memorial at the estate this weekend.
-Officials say that event is now likely to be held Tuesday at Staples Center in Los Angeles.
+With the holiday weekend and visitors from all over because of initial reports of a viewing for Michael Jackson, the California Highway Patrol recommends traveling on Thursday or Tuesday if possible.

 SANTA BARBARA